Internship Search and Placement

 - Idealist, a search website for volunteer opportunities, nonprofit jobs, internships, and organizations

 Students should feel free to find other internship placements beyond those listed on the web site, but you should discuss these with Dr. Wang and obtain approval.

 When should I start looking for an internship?

 It is important to start your search for an internship placement at least a full semester prior to the semester in which you plan to do your internship!
 And if you’re interested in something in Washington, D.C., or abroad, you should begin your search a full year in advance, as many of these opportunities are competitive and require applications long in advance of the start dates.

-If you are interested in an internship for an upcoming semester, email Dr. Rosenfeld with your interest, and set up an advising appointment.
+If you are interested in an internship for an upcoming semester, email Dr. Wang with your interest, and set up an advising appointment.